sota70/socket_framework/README.md

 # How this framework works

 The framework consists of three elements.
-(1)Event, (2)Listener, and (3)Orchestrator.
+(1)Event, (2)Callback, and (3)Orchestrator.
 Event is a class that is called in the framework's logic and has information about event.
-It can have several listeners.
-Listener is a class that handles specific event.
+Callback is a function that handles specific event.
-It can only have one event.
+More than one callbacks can be added to one event.
-Orchestrator is a class that manages all events, listeners and common states in the server.
+Orchestrator is a class that manages all events, callbacks and common states in the server.
-This framework has several pre-built events and listeners.
+This framework has several pre-built events.
 For instance, ServerRecvMsgEvent.
 For example, the process that is receiving message from a client calls ServerRecvMsgEvent in the following code.
 ```go